Synod on Synodality: Ecumenical reach

+Kuzipa Nalwamba, representative of the World Council of Churches was also present.

 Pope Leo XIV observed at an ecumenical gathering in Rome in June 2025 that:

 The contribution of fraternal delegates from the Churches and ecclesial communities of East and West to the recent Synod on Synodality held here in the Vatican was a valuable stimulus to greater reflection on the nature and practice of synodality.

 Synodality

 Several months before announcing the synod, Pope Francis said that "Synodality is a style, it is a walk together, and it is what the Lord expects from the Church of the third millennium".

 According to the International Theological Commission, synodality is "the action of the Spirit in the communion of the Body of Christ and in the missionary journey of the People of God".
 It is more commonly understood as a process by which the Church undergoes discernment on a variety of issues.
 Aided by the Holy Spirit, the laity, priests, bishops, and religious each use their own gifts and charisms to help the Church make decisions.
 The notion of the Church as "synodal" by its very nature requires "careful theological clarification" according to the Commission, as it is a relatively new concept.